-This course meets Mondays, Wednesdays, and Fridays in Campbell Hall 209 from 10:20 am - 11:15 am.
-Lectures will be delivered in person during the scheduled class meeting times.
-Students are expected to attend and participate in these in-person class meetings.
+This course meets Mondays, Wednesdays, and Fridays.
+Lectures will be delivered during the scheduled class meeting times.
+Students are expected to attend and participate in these class meetings.
 Class meetings will be used to provide in-depth investigation of the topics for the week using a lecture format.
 Students will participate in these class sessions by engaging in discussions prompted by the instructor and by asking and answering questions.
 Students should plan to take notes during class.